Filipelion/Filipelion/README.md

 Currently, I work as a Junior Developer at Accenture Brasil.

-Concurrently, I work as a Personal Trainer helping my clients to improve their health and physical performance.

 ### What I am focusing on at work

- - Troubleshooting changes to customer business rules and new applications in COBOL.
+ - Troubleshooting changes to customer business rules and new applications in Java.

 ### Learning and side projects